 Engineer: Any ship with tonnage 200 tons or more must have one engineer (with minimum engineer-1 skill) per 35 tons of drives and power plant.
-If there is more than one engineer, then the most skilled (or the oldest) becomes chief engineer with 10% more pay.
 Ships under 200 tons and small craft do not require an engineer, although engineering skill may prove useful.

 Steward: If high passengers are carried, then a steward is required.
 There must be at least one steward (steward skill-0 or better) per eight high passengers on the ship.
-If there is more than one steward, the most skilled is designated chief steward (or purser) and draws 10% more salary.

 Medic: Each starship of 200 tons or more must have a medic (medic-1 skill or better).
 In addition, there must be at least one medic per 120 passengers carried.
-If there is more than one medic, the most skilled is designated ship's doctor and draws 10% more pay.
 Non-starships and small craft do not require medics.

 Gunner: One gunner (gunnery skill-1 or better required) may be hired per turret on a ship.
 Armed small craft require a gunner in addition to the pilot.
-If there is more than one gunner, the most skilled is designated the chief gunner and draws 10% more pay.
 The gunner position may be omitted if there is no major threat to the ship.